-Feel free to explore the already asked questions below by selecting a question, search in the top search bar, or submit a new question.
+Feel free to explore the already asked questions below by selecting a question, searching in the top search bar, or contacting us.
 We will respond as soon as possible.

 Tecnu Extreme is an exfoliating scrub that works well on your skin, but we do not recommend using it on clothing and shoes as it is a different consistency than original Tecnu Outdoor Skin Cleanser.
 If you are having difficulty finding original Tecnu in a local store, you can purchase it online at our website.
 We even have a larger 32 oz size not available in most drug stores, and your shipping is free for orders over $25.00.

 Yes, you can use Tecnu Extreme on your scalp, but, use at your discretion, Tecnu Extreme is a detergent, and if you have sensitive skin, an irritation may occur.
 Definitely do not use Tecnu Extreme near your eyes.